metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Daniel Jones doesn't react well when his first or second read isn't there yet.

 This Freddie Kitchens offense has an element of predictability to it.
+Not to mention it's not very creative or inspirational in design.
+No hurry-up here too.
+Giants are playing not to lose.
+Pathetic.

 Giants do not have a good run defense at all.
 Stacking the line with five bodies isn't working - Jalen Hurts still managed to get free.
 Where's the discipline?
 Where's the coordination between the defensive line and the linebackers?
 Where's the speed?